CPNV-ES/MAW1.Sha-No-Vic/conception/dataBase/Guide-Install.md

 Follow the prompts to complete the installation of HeidiSQL.

-### Congratulations!

-You have successfully installed MySQL Server and HeidiSQL using Chocolatey.
-You can now use HeidiSQL to connect to your MySQL database and manage it effectively.

-If you have any further questions or need additional assistance, please feel free to ask.

 __Please make sure to replace `shell` with the appropriate shell type if needed (e.g., `powershell` for PowerShell) and ensure that your system has Chocolatey installed.__

 ## Executing database creation script

-after [creating your MySQL user](https://dev.mysql.com/doc/refman/8.0/en/create-user.html) executedatabase creation script [DB-BuildScript_1.0.sql](DB-BuildScript_1.0.sql) with [HeidiSQL](#2-install-heidisql-for-database-inspection-not-mandatory).
+after [creating your MySQL user](https://dev.mysql.com/doc/refman/8.0/en/create-user.html) executedatabase creation script [DB-BuildScript_2.0.sql](DB-BuildScript_2.0.sql) with [HeidiSQL](#2-install-heidisql-for-database-inspection-not-mandatory).

 If the execution doesn't show any errors you have successfully created the database and it is ready to be connected to your PHP

-## Connection to PHP
-**#TODO**
+## Boot it up
+To start the PHP Server : ```php -S localhost:8080 -t public```

+Don't forget to specify the desired port instead of 8080

+With your preffered browser open the link

+## Enjoy the website!